MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-register-passkey-authenticator.md

    :::image type="content" border="true" source="media/howto-register-passwordless-passkey-direct-android/choose-ios-device.png" alt-text="Screenshot of how to choose another way on iOS if you have trouble.":::

-If a user wants to revert to the original instructions and register a passkey in Microsoft Authenticator through sign in:
+If a user wants to revert to the original instructions and register a passkey in Microsoft Authenticator through sign-in:

 1. In Security Info, when adding a Passkey in Microsoft Authenticator, tap on **Having trouble**.
 2. Now, tap on **Create your passkey a different way** by signing into the Authenticator.